meraki/meraki-node-sdk/README.md

 ### <a name="get_organization_license_state"></a>![Method: ](https://apidocs.io/img/method.png ".OrganizationsController.getOrganizationLicenseState") getOrganizationLicenseState

-> Return the license state for an organization
+> Return an overview of the license state for an organization

 ```javascript